SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPreferenceAgent/GetNetServicesStatusUrl.md

 so.topic: reference
 ---

+# String GetNetServicesStatusUrl()

 Returns URL to status service. e.g. 'https://help.superoffice.com/sodispatcher/v1/status' Returns NULL if status does not need to be checked yet.

 **Returns:** String